IcaroBichir/infocrazy/_posts/2016-06-22-use-postfix-with-aws-ses-or-gmail.markdown

 - Ubuntu: */etc/ssl/certs/ca-certificates.crt*

-> This tutorial was made for *us-east* region, just change the [endpoint for other regions](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html)
+> This tutorial was made for *us-east* region, just change the <a href="http://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html" target="_blank">endpoint for other regions</a>

 ### Install the required packages